elmarhoppieland/DemonCrawl/.docs/style_guide.md

 ## Summary

 If you're just starting out, there's a good chance you only need to edit scripts and don't need to create any new ones.
 If that is the case, you probably don't need to read through this entire file, but can instead just mimic the rest of the script.
 Here are some general conventions that you should know about:
-- File names are in `PascalCase`, variable and function names in `snake_case` and constant names in `UPPER_SNAKE_CASE`.
+- File names, variable names, and function names are in `snake_case`.
+Constant names are in `CONSTANT_CASE`.
+- Node names are in `PascalCase`.
 - The project has some script templates to quickly get you started.
-When creating a script, use `Full Example Template` to see how your file should be structured.
+I recommend creating your first script using the `Full Example Template` to see how your file should be structured.
 - Simply look at existing files and mimic their structure and conventions and you're probably doing things right.
 - Everything should **always** be statically typed, either by using `var my_variable := 0` (note the `:=`) or `var my_variable: Array[Dictionary] = []`.
-This should also be done in a `for` loop if Godot can't figure out the type by itself (such as when iterating over an untyped `Array` or over `Dictionary` keys).
+This should also be done in a `for` loop if Godot can't figure out the type by itself (such as when iterating over an untyped `Array` or over an untyped `Dictionary`'s keys).
+- If a variable cannot be statically typed, it does not need to be typed as `Variant`.
+Instead, simply write `var my_variable = (...)`.
+If a function argument or return value cannot be statically typed, it _should_ be typed as `Variant`.
+For example, `func my_func(argument: Variant) -> Variant`.

 This is probably enough to be able to start writing code.
 If you're ever confused about any conventions, feel free to read the rest of this style guide then.

 ## Filesystem

 First, let's go over the project's filesystem.
+You should read this if you are unsure where to place a file.

 In the root directory, we have the following directories:

-### Assets
+### res://assets
 This directory contains all files found in the `assets` directory in your local DemonCrawl installation, as well as some more assets extracted from the game's `data.win` file, as well as resources (like items or loot tables) and some scripts (like mastery scripts and item scripts).
 There are some more miscellaneous files found in here, when they make sense to go there.

-### Resources
-This directory contains various resources that are often reused.
-Most files are scripts that are written for very general situations.
-All resources are divided into 6 directories.
-When creating a new file that can be used more often than the one time it is created for, it should go in a fitting subdirectory:
-#### Resources/DataContainers
-All scripts in here inherit from `Resource` and its instances are used to store data.
-For example, `Quest` can store various data about a quest, like the quest's stages and the player's lives.
-#### Resources/HelperObjects
-All scripts in here are not directly used to store data but are instead generalized objects to make a specific thing easier to do.
-For example, `AnnotatedTexture` allows you to make a texture that can show a tooltip.
-#### Resources/Scenes
-This directory contains scenes (and their root scripts).
-It is similar to [UtilityNode](#utilitynode), but used for more complex nodes that require a scene.
-#### Resources/Shaders
-This directory contains all shaders used in the game.
-#### Resources/Singletons
-This directory contains all of the game's Singletons.
-A singleton is an object that is globally accessible.
-It is either an autoload, where the scene instance is globally accessible under its name, or a script, where the class name can be used to call all needed functions.
-For example, `ChestPopup` can be used anywhere using `ChestPopup.show_rewards()`.
-#### Resources/UtilityNode
-This directory contains generalized scripts of Nodes that can be directly created anywhere and have a specific purpose.
-For example, `FocusGrabber` can be created as a child of a `Control` to move the focus to the control when it is clicked.
+As a rule of thumb, every directory and file in `res://assets` should be safely removable, unless it has another file in `res://assets` that depends on it.
+Files in `res://engine` should not depend on files in `res://assets` (though this rule is sometimes broken).

-### Scenes
+### res://engine
-This directory contains all of the game's scenes that are placed as the root of the scene tree.
-Each scene has its own separate directory.
-Each scene's directory also contains all of the scenes files that should not be used outside of the scene.
-If a scene's file is ever used outside of the scene, it should be moved into the [Resources](#resources) directory since it can be used generally.
+This directory contains all files that are necessary for the game to run.
+All files may depend on files in `res://engine`, and its files may not be easily removable.

-### addons
+### res://addons
 This directory contains the project's addons (also known as plugins).
-Each addon has its own directory, and no file here should be edited, created, or deleted without first mentioning it to me (@elmarhoppieland).
-Each addon is made very generally and explained as documentation in the main script (named the same as the addon).
+Each addon has its own directory, and no file here should be edited, created, or deleted without mentioning it in the pr.
+Each addon is made very generically and documented in the main script (named the same as the addon).

-### EffectManager
-This is a directory created by the `EffectManager` plugin to handle various effects.
-The 2 files here usually don't need to be edited and should instead be edited via the `EffectManager` tab in the top bar in the editor.

 ### Other Directories
 The other directories (`script_templates`, `.data`, `.docs`, `.git` and `.godot`) are used for internal features and can almost always be ignored.
 They are also invisible in the editor.

-### Miscellaneous Files
-Some files are not placed in a specific directory.
-In the root directory, all files need to be here.
-In the `Resources` directory, the miscellaneous files should be moved in a fitting subdirectory.
-This is still a work-in-progress.
-Files should never be created outside a fitting directory.

 ## Naming Conventions